 In Scene 5, however, we see the opposite case: the initial time point here creates the fuzziest isomorphism of the scene because the audience is still unsure if Siegmund will actually perish.
 As evidence of his impending doom mounts, the isomorphisms now decrease in fuzziness until the moment of Siegmund's death, when we return once again to the exact isomorphism of FATE.
-In short, these temporal isomorphisms narrate the end of Act II exactly: at the start of Scene 4, Siegmund is given a death sentence, and the isomorphism exactly matches that of FATE.
-These isomorphisms become less and less clear until Scene 5, when the isomorphisms suddenly begin to return to that of FATE, matching it precisely when Siegmund passes.20 ►
+In short, these time-pitch isomorphisms narrate the end of Act II exactly.12

-^{20.} As mentioned in note 14, one may also wish to include the initial entrance of the Stierhorn in the set of main dramatic events.
+^{12.} As mentioned in note 8, one may also wish to include the initial entrance of the Stierhorn in the set of main dramatic events.
 If one wishes to do so, the temporal analysis creates a ratio of 1.70 to 3.
 As such, the narrative of increasing and decreasing fuzziness still holds.
 The Stierhorn, which enters between points a and b, would create an isomorphic difference of 0.30.
-I think this isomorphism is much too fuzzy to be included here, but if one wishes, the narrative remains; one
+I think this isomorphism is much too fuzzy to be included here, but if one wishes, the narrative remains; one may thus have their analytic cake and eat it, too.